MariioDev/DSTV-Channel_Selector/README.md

   <h1 align="center">DSTV Channel Selector</h1>
 </p>

-The DSTV Channel Selector is a simple yet helpful tool madw with Python, made to help you not have to go through your entire browser to go to a DSTV Channel.
+**The DSTV Channel Selector is a simple yet helpful tool made with Python, made to help you not have to go through your entire browser to go to a DSTV Channel.**
+---

+Still going to add a GUI to it, for now it's only a TUI